-If you are a crime victim, a survivor of a crime, or a witness to a crime, the State of Washington provides that reasonable If you are a crime victim, a survivor or a comme, or a minos or a crime, are a crime, and a crim
+If you are a crime victim, a survivor of a crime, or a witness to a crime, the State of Washington provides that reasonable If you are a critine victim, a survivor or a name, or a minos to a critical to a control or a critical to a critical or a criti

 - To receive witness fees to which you are entitled.

-To be provided, whenever practical, a secure waiting area during court proceedings, away from the defendant or the lefendant's family. - To have any stolen or other property quickly returned by law enforcement or the superior court when it is no longer needed as evidence. - To have someone intervene with your employer if necessary when you are required to come to court. - To have access to immediate medical attention.
-With regard to victims of domestic violence, sexual assault or stalking (or their family members), to be allowed reasonable leave from employment to take care of legal issues, receive medi-cal treatment or obtain other necessary services. - To have a crime victim advocate from a crime victim/witness program at any interviews - To be present in court during trial if you are the victim or the survivor of a victim, after your testimony has been given and no further testimony is required.
+To be provided, whenever practical, a secure waiting area during court proceedings, away from the defendant or the - lefendant's family. - To have any stolen or other property quickly returned by law enforcement or the superior court when it is no longer needed as evidence.
+To have someone intervene with your employer if necessary when you are required to come to court. - 8. - To have access to immediate medical attention.
+With regard to victims of domestic violence, sexual assault or stalking (or their family members), to be allowed reasonable leave from employment to take care of legal issues, receive medi-cal treatment or obtain other necessary services.
+To have a crime victim advocate from a crime victim/witness program at any interviews - To be present in our during trial if you are the victim or the survivor of a victim, after your testimony has been given and no further testimony is required.
 To be informed of the date, time and location of the trial and, if requested, of the sentencing hearing in felony cases if - you are the victim or the survivor of a victim.
 12. To submit a victim impact statement to the court.
 13. To present a statement personally or by representation at the sentencing hearing for felony convictions.
 14. To have restitution ordered by the court in all felony cases, unless the court finds this inappropriate.